hisaac/macOS-Developer-Resources/README.md

 ## About

 This document is maintained by me, [Isaac Halvorson](https://hisaac.net).
 I started this after making the jump from iOS development to macOS development, and noticing a distinct lack of good content pertaining specifically to developing for the Mac platform.
 After some chatter recently about this on Twitter, I figured it was high time someone started to catalog these things somewhere.

-## Contributing

-If you notice an error, or have some content to add, open a pull request or issue with your changes.